Learn how you can get involved!

 Manman’s story

-Born in Morvan, Jérémie, Haiti, Marie Aline Gay, aka, “Soeur Yvon,” or “Manman” as she was affectionately known, was above all things, a woman of great character and tremendous faith.
+Born in Jérémie, Haiti, Marie Aline Gay, aka “Soeur Yvon,” or “Manman” as she was affectionately known, was above all things, a woman of great character and tremendous faith.
 While she was both gentle and humble, she had a significant and life-changing impact on her family, friends, church, community, and the people of her beloved native land — Haiti.

 The Haitian Community